CartoDB/documentation/app/content/analytics-toolbox-snowflake/sql-reference/lds.md

 * `geom_column` (optional): `GEOGRAPHY` column name from the input table that contains the points to be reverse-geocoded.
 Defaults to `'geom'`.
 * `address_column` (optional): `VARCHAR` name of the column where the computed addresses will be stored.
 It defaults to `'address'`, and it is created on the input table if it doesn't exist.
 * `language` (optional): `VARCHAR` language in which results should be returned.
 Defaults to `''`.
 The effect and interpretation of this parameter depends on the LDS provider assigned to your account.
+* `options` (optional): `VARCHAR` containing a valid JSON with the different options.
+No options are allowed currently, so this value will not be taken into account.

 If the input table already contains an address column with the name specified by the `address_column` parameter, only those rows with NULL values in it will be reverse-geocoded.